 What makes self-attention powerful is that it captures long-range dependencies in constant depth.
 An RNN needs to propagate information through sequential steps.
 Self-attention connects any two positions directly.[1]

-💡 Key insight: The follow-up interviewers love: "What's the computational complexity?"
+💡 Key insight: A critical follow-up concept: "What's the computational complexity?"
 It's where is sequence length and is model dimension.
 This quadratic scaling in sequence length is the fundamental bottleneck that motivates most inference optimizations.
 For the full derivation, see our deep dive on Scaled Dot-Product Attention.

 Multi-Head Attention splits the dimensional space into separate heads, each with dimension .
 Each head learns its own Q, K, V projections and computes attention independently.
 The outputs are concatenated and projected back to .